bambery/cloud_crooner/README.md

     set :sprockets, Sprockets::Environment.new(root) { | env | env.logger = Logger.new($stdout) }
     set :assets_prefix, '/assets'

-What this does: Sprockets will grab any route under www.yourapp.com/assets and search its load path for the file.
+What this does: Sprockets will grab any route under www.yourapp.com/assets and search its (Sprockets's) load path for the file.
 So let's tell it to add some stylesheets to the load path:

     configure :development
       sprockets.append_path File.join(root, assets_prefix, 'stylesheets')